 Work for us

-Inclusion WA is seeking positive and strong role models to work flexibly alongside people living in the northern suburbs of Perth including the Bayswater and Midland areas who are socially isolated.
-Our aim in someone’s life is to develop confidence, social connections and independence in each person we support.
-Empowering a person to take charge of their own wellbeing and recovery journey is crucial to this role.
+Inclusion WA is seeking positive and strong role models to work flexibly alongside people living in the Southern suburbs of Perth, who are socially isolated.
+Our role is to develop confidence, social connections and independence in each person we support.
+Empowering people to live the good life is crucial to this role.

 We are looking for vibrant, resilient, intuitive and assertive people who believe that EVERYONE can participate in and be connected to their local community.

-We are looking for people who can offer a long-term commitment not only to Inclusion WA but, most importantly, to the individuals we work alongside.
+We are looking for people who can offer a long-term commitment not only to Inclusion WA but most importantly, to the people we work alongside.
 Hours are flexible and depending on the client's needs may include regular weekend and evening work.

-A West Australian Driver's Licence, a recent National Police Clearance and a Basic First Aid Certificate are prerequisites for this position.
+A West Australian Driver's License, a recent National Police Clearance and a Basic First Aid Certificate are prerequisites for this position.
 Additionally, a Working with Children's Check may be needed.

-To apply for this position, email your CV and more importantly, a cover letter that addresses the selection criteria to:
+To apply for this position, email your CV and more importantly, a cover letter that addresses the selection criteria through the SEEK site

 Applications close Friday 27th January 2017